MugenMicko/voron/V0/TophatNG/README.md

 ![tophatdoor](images/tophatdoor.jpg)

-You can adjust the frame mount from the inside screws to change the fitting of the hinge.
-You can also tighten and loosen the hinge screws to lower and raise the door panel.
-If none of that works, unscrew the door hinge and take the hinge+tophat door off.
-You can usually remove the hinge from the door, by very slowly pulling the hinge from the door panel, being careful not to snap the hinge or crack the panel.
-You can then redo the hanging steps for a better fit.

 ### Adding the handle:

 Take the door handle and the second magnet.
 With the tophat door closed, put the magnet against the frame magnet to get the correct orientation (use a marker pen on the magnet if it helps).